tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 This attack, and minor variants of it, violate the remaining properties outlined above.
 The attack violates the same session keys property, as `A` and `B` have each completed a session, ostensibly with each other, and yet do not agree on the session key.
-If `A` does not send a key share, then the attacker can have a session with `A` and a separate session with `B`, where both sessions have the same key.
+If `A` does not send a key share extension, then the attacker can have a session with `A` and a separate session with `B`, where both sessions have the same key.
+Since the attacker has knowledge of all of the messages and their content, the nonce in the handshake does not prevent the attacker from computing the full key schedule.
 This violates the uniqueness of session keys property.
 In the case of KCI resistance, where we assume the attacker has compromised `A`, the attacker can successfully impersonate `B` to `A` using this pattern.

 # Recommendations for External PSK Usage

-Given the desired security goals from {{sec-properties}}, applications which make use of external PSKs MUST adhere to the following requirements:
+To achieve the security goals from {{sec-properties}} when the external PSK will not be combined with a pairwise secret value, applications MUST use external PSKs that adhere to the following requirements:

 - Each PSK MUST NOT be shared between with more than two logical nodes.
 As a result, an agent that acts as both a client and a server MUST use distinct PSKs when acting as the client from